Sydney-Informatics-Hub/training.artemis.python/_episodes/04-Dask-Bag-Pangeo.md

 - "How do I deal with large irregular data and show me some real world examples of Dask"
 objectives:
 - "Deal with semi-structured and unstructured data in memory efficient and parallel manner"
+- "Show me examples of using Dask on Large Datasets"
 keypoints:
 - "Dask Bag uses map filter and group by operations on python objects or semi/unstrucutred data"
 - "dask.multiprocessing is under the hood"
+- "Xarray for holding scientific data"
 ---

 # What is Dask Bag